stackpath/virtual-kubelet-stackpath/README.md

-# Virtual Kubelet Provider for Stackpath Edge Compute
+# Virtual Kubelet Provider for StackPath Edge Compute

 StackPath's Virtual Kubelet (VK) provider allows you to leverage the power of Kubernetes (K8s) to deploy and manage your applications across StackPath's expansive Edge Compute network, increasing scalability and reliability, while decreasing latency.